ayufan/gitlab-ci-multi-runner/docs/configuration/advanced-configuration.md

 provides.
 If you omit the registry name, `docker.io` will be implied.

 After you enter the needed credentials, docker will inform you that the credentials are saved in `/root/.docker/config.json`.
-This location is the new default from Docker version 1.7.0 onwards.

-In the rare case you are running an older Docker Engine, then the credentials will be stored in `/root/.dockercfg`.
+In case you are running an older Docker Engine (< 1.7.0), then the credentials will be stored in `/root/.dockercfg`.
 GitLab Runner supports both locations for backwards compatibility.